LordSaac/FastEasyForm/README.md

 # Fast & Easy Forms

-Simple List IGB is new a dynamic template for creating easy forms for the Android kotlin developer.
-Combine any design and adapt this library in your final user interface.
+Fast & Easy Form: is a builder forms for your Android project, with this library you will can build forms more fast and easy, using a clear structure for implement in your proyect.
+This solution offer a different tools like: validations, get data, update data and events listeners.

 <p align="center">